mfbutner/CanvasHelpers/src/grade_transfer/README.md

     1. Match students based on Email, SIDs, and names.
     2. Link the student [----------LEFT HERE-----------]

-- Fix TODOs in ExternalDocumentation
+- Fix TODOs in ExternalDocumentation.

-- Test more corner cases
+- Test more corner cases.

 - Add more comments to functions.